bmatsuo/lmdb-go/README.md

 ##License

-Except where otherwise noted files in the lmdb-go project are licensed under the MIT open source license.
+Except where otherwise noted files in the lmdb-go project are licensed under the BSD 3-clause open source license.

 The LMDB C source is licensed under the OpenLDAP Public License.